 Donald Trump really idolizes Andrew Jackson.
-His portrait hangs in the Oval Office, and the POTUS has verbal diarrhea, apparently, just at the mention of our seventh president.
+His portrait hung in the Oval Office, and the former POTUS has verbal diarrhea, apparently, just at the mention of our seventh president.
 So maybe we should get to know him and understand what Donald Trump really sees in the “people’s president”.

 Jackson grew up dirt-poor and poorly educated in the Carolinas, and was a tween during the American Revolution.
-Inspired by his older brother’s grizzly death, his mother made him join the local militia at the age of 13.
-He was almost immediately captured, and was held as a prisoner of war.
-Though his military incarceration was quite brief, he nearly died of small pox.
-Shortly afterward, he lost his remaining brother and mother to disease, for which he always blamed the British.
-This Anglo grudge led him to a life of military service and a deep, festering sense of vengeance.
+At the tender of age of 13, his mother packed him off to the local militia in honor of his older brother’s grizzly war death, whereupon he was almost immediately captured and held as a prisoner of war.
+During his brief incarceration little Andrew contracted small pox and nearly succumbed to the illness.
+The same disease claimed the lives of his remaining brother and mother shortly thereafter, for which he always blamed the British.
+This Anglo grudge inspired a life of military service and seething vengeance.

 Lawyer, Slave Owner, Cotton Mogul, and Stain on the Soul of Humanity

-As an orphan, Jackson was still really poorly educated until he fled his hometown to study law informally in modern-day Tennessee.
+After the war, teenaged Jackson fled his hometown to study law informally in modern-day Tennessee.
 And it turns out Tennessee, as-was, had a boatload of hookers and gambling opportunities.
 So that was great for him.